Treatment & Therapy Approaches

 Ryoka Kim, PhD

-Motivational Interviewing (MI) is a client-centered, evidence-based approach designed to help individuals explore and resolve ambivalence about making positive changes in their lives.
-By fostering a collaborative and nonjudgmental environment, MI empowers clients to clarify their values, strengthen motivation, and build confidence in their ability to achieve their goals.
+• Motivational Interviewing (MI) is a patient-centered, evidence-based approach designed to help individuals explore and resolve ambivalence about making positive changes in their lives.
+By fostering a collaborative and nonjudgmental environment, MI empowers patients to clarify their values, strengthen motivation, and build confidence in their ability to achieve their goals.
 This approach is particularly effective for addressing behaviors related to health, addiction, and lifestyle changes.
-At Aspire Psychology, our skilled therapists use Motivational Interviewing to support clients in navigating change and taking meaningful steps toward personal growth and well-being.
+At Aspire Psychology, our skilled therapists use Motivational Interviewing to support individuals in navigating change and taking meaningful steps toward personal growth and well-being.

 Providers: